How We Work

 How We Set Goals

-Vision can be such a silly word, almost as if one of us is some three-eyed raven with a master plan he/she disperses for everyone to follow.
+Vision can be such a silly word, almost as if one of us is a three-eyed raven with a master plan he/she disperses for everyone to follow.
 We don’t have that here, and it’s really quite the opposite - we hope to all figure out where we're going together.

-What we do know is our strenghts - we're strong technologists with deep energy experience, and every day that we come to work we're implementing the digital transformation for electric utilities.
+What we do know is our strengths - we're strong technologists with deep energy experience, and every day that we come to work we use those strengths to modernize electric utilities.

 We set rocks to alleviate the desire for frequent company-wide pivots.
 A product and its UI may evolve quickly to adapt to user research and feedback, but the company as a whole shouldn’t change weekly.
 We won’t abandon a current quarterly priority for a shiny new opportunity.